 Visitor cycle parking should be provided in well-overlooked areas, convenient for access to the building.
 Sheffield stands or similar should be used rather than less secure front wheel holders which also have greater potential to damage cycles.
-Cycle stands need to be conveniently located close to destination points, but clear of the direct pedestrian desire lines.
+Cycle spaces/stands need to be conveniently located close to destination points, but clear of the direct pedestrian desire lines.
 They should be detectable by blind or partially sighted people.
 A ground level tapping rail at either end of a run of stands should be provided.

-Standards for cycle parking are described either as "stands" or as "spaces".
-Note that one stand means a Sheffield Type Stand, which equates to two spaces.
+Standards for cycle parking are described as "spaces".
 In some cases higher quality provision will be appropriate (e.g. under cover or with secure lockers).
-Generally, the longer cycles are expected to be parked at a location, the higher the level of weather protection required.
+Generally, the longer cycles are expected to be parked at a location, the higher the level of weather protection and security is required.
 This will be a matter for consideration on individual planning applications.

-Covered cycle parking with Traditional Sheffield Stands
+Covered cycle parking with Traditional Sheffield Stands - Suitable for short term use or visitors.